 Among the studies that could prove to be very cost effective is assembling existing geophysical logs and identifying sand and clay sequences so that sand and clay percentage and thickness maps could be made using the existing stratigraphy.
 These maps would be useful in estimating spatial patterns for both horizontal and vertical hydraulic conductivity, as well as specific storage values.
-In addition, there is a need to modify the stratigraphic framework used to define the Carrizo Aquifer and the formations in the Wilcox Aquifer so that formations that comprise the Wilcox Aquifer are aligned across the different groundwater availability models used by groundwater management areas 11, 12, and 13 to model the Wilcox Aquifer.
+In addition, there is a need to modify the stratigraphic framework used to define the Carrizo Aquifer and the formations in the Wilcox Aquifer so that formations that comprise the Wilcox Aquifer are aligned across the different groundwater availability models used by Groundwater Management Areas 11, 12, and 13 to model the Wilcox Aquifer.

 Additional studies of base flow in the Colorado and Brazos rivers are needed.
-These studies need to be more comprehensive in scope than previous studies and are needed to help quantify the impact of bank flow on total base flow and determine what climatic and hydrogeological factors control groundwater-surface water interaction.
+These studies need to be more comprehensive in scope than previous studies and are needed to help quantify the impact of bank flow on total base flow and determine what climatic and hydrogeologic factors control groundwater-surface water interaction.
+A field study in the lower Colorado River Basin was recommended by Young and others (2017) to improve quantification of surface water-groundwater interactions between the Colorado River and groundwater in the alluvium.
+They developed a work plan for such a study designed to obtain data for understanding (1) the direction and magnitude of water exchange between the alluvium and stream under stable lowflow conditions, (2) the origin of water gained by the stream during low-flow conditions (the alluvium or from bank storage), and (3) how pumping might affect stream gains and losses over time.
 The result from the analysis of river gages in Section 3 shows that there needs to be a standardized approach for performing base flow separation for the purpose of estimating average recharge rates for a watershed.